caph1993/ndarray-js/notebooks/readme.md

 - (DONE) Better support for kwargs using this
 - (DONE) npm and license
 - (DONE) (can be improved) improve assignment: options have add(A,B, out=..., where=...) they have `__iadd__ = add(A, B, A) ` and define array views.
 I should do the same, but views take time, I think.
 They also say `.reshape() creates a view` and `advanced indexing creates a copy` and `It must be noted here that during the assignment of x[[1, 2]] = [[10, 11, 12], [13, 14, 15]], no view or copy is created as the assignment happens in-place.`.
 So, `y = x[[1, 2]]` creates a copy but `y = x[1:3]` creates a view.
 According to my experiments, "advanced indexing" occurs when the sliceSpec contains boolean masks or integer indices.
 For fixed integer, range slices, ellipsis, 'None', and ':'.

-- List all the functions that access array.flat
+- (DONE) List all the functions that access array.flat
-- compose simple indexes
+- (DONE) compose simple indexes

-- speed up tests by running several python tests at once.
-Maybe printing to file?
-- Get click to work in Guake

 - Print in different format

 - parser should not return to_list, should it?

 - Handle the or operator "|" properly: for booleans gives booleans.
 For numbers gives numbers.

+- speed up tests by running several python tests at once.
+Maybe printing to file?
+- Get click to work in Guake

 - Support for 128 bits dtype?
 (I don't use that much)

 - What about np`statement; \n statement;\n ...;\n return blah, blah, blah`